Students nominated for exchange studies have the possibility to do their degree project at LTH during one semester. Please note:

-If you are interested in doing your degree project during your exchange at LTH, you need to contact the relavant department yourself to learn if there is a suitable degree project available.
+- If you are interested in doing your degree project during your exchange at LTH, you need to contact the relevant department yourself to learn if there is a suitable degree project available.

-You will be accepted to the exchange at Lund University when you have found a supervisor.
+- You will be accepted to the exchange studies at Lund University when you have found a supervisor.

 Already a exchange student at LTH?